Furudtumme/Java-Practice/README.md

 12) The algorithm that finds average calculation with user's midterm and final grades.
 13) The algorithm that calculates the area of ​​the triangle whose height and base length are entered from the keyboard.
 14) Algorithm that calculates the main current voltage with the current value and resistance value entered by the user.
+15) The algorithm that checks whether the number received from the user is odd or even and prints it on the screen.